ChameleonCloud/docs/source/technical/networks.rst

 Advanced Networking Features
 ____________________________

-Chameleon implements additional configurable Networking *Resource Types*, such as *Subnet Pools* for dynamic Network creation and rule-based *Metering* to measure traffic.
+Chameleon implements additional configurable *OpenStack Neutron* *Resource Types*, such as *Subnet Pools* for dynamic Network creation and rule-based *Metering* to measure traffic.
 These features may be configured through the CLI and through :ref:`complex`.
 To see a list of available list of Resource Types, use the GUI at either CHI@TACC or CHI@UC and navigate to *Project* > *Orchestration* > *Resource Types*.
+Networking Resource Types are listed as ``OS::Neutron`` Resources.